 - Remember this is your money.
 If in doubt do nothing.
 Don’t be pushed into anything by anyone.
-Remember, if you are going to throw your money away at least get a good hangover and some memories out of it!
+If you are going to throw your money away at least get a good hangover and some memories out of it!

 - In theory, if you do this every two to three years after that you will have a decent independent income from rental property by the time you are ready to leave yachting.

-Something we also find a lot is that most of your friends back home are completely stunned by the lack of foresight crew have.
-They are quite literally unable to understand how you can earn what you do, have no overheads, pay no tax and still have no savings.
+One thing we hear a lot is that your friends back home are blown away by the lack of foresight crew have.
+They are literally unable to understand how you can earn what you do, have no overheads, pay no tax and still have no savings.
 Look at this from their point of view and you will start to see what they mean.

-If this is you and you need a hand, let’s talk.
+If this is you and you are spending too much, let’s talk.
 All of our 2000 + members are entitled to this advice and so please make the most of it and get in touch.
-If you are not a member yet and are a bit lost, or worse still have fallen down the hole then get in touch before joining to make sure we can help.
+If you are not a member yet and are a bit lost, or worse still have fallen down the hole then get in touch.

 Remember, it’s never too late to make a plan.